Juliet B. Schor

 Videos: Juliet Schor (Sociologue) - Sacrée croissance - ARTE

-Sous la direction de Robert Costanza, Gar Alperovitz, Herman E. Daly, Joshua Farley, Tim Jackson, Juliet B. Schor, Victor Peter, Editions Les Petits Matins, Paris, France En coédition avec l’Institut Veblen, Paris, France, Maio 2013
+Sous la direction de Robert Costanza, Gar Alperovitz, Herman E. Daly, Joshua Farley, Tim Jackson, Juliet B. Schor, Peter A. Victor, Editions Les Petits Matins, Paris, France En coédition avec l’Institut Veblen, Paris, France, maio 2013

 New York, United Nations Division for Sustainable Development